tklab-tud/umundo/docs/BUILDING.md

 			<tt>JAVA_*</tt>
 		</td><td>
 			The linked FindJNI.cmake is the actual module used by CMake to find a Java installation with for JNI headers on the system.
-I it fails, just set the <tt>%JAVA_HOME</tt> environment variable to the root of your JDK.
+If you run into any troubles with your Java installation, make sure to set the <tt>%JAVA_HOME</tt> environment variable to the root of your JDK.
 		</td>
 	</tr>
 	<tr><td bgcolor="#dfd">Ant<br>[<a href="http://ant.apache.org/bindownload.cgi">download</a>]</td>